sudipdebnath-cloud/ip-country-blocker/README.md

 1. Download the plugin folder (`ip-country-blocker`) and upload it to your WordPress `/wp-content/plugins/` directory.
 2. Activate the plugin through the **Plugins** menu in WordPress.
-3. Go to **Settings → IP & Country Blocker** to configure countries and options.
+3. Go to the **IP & Country Blocker** menu in the WordPress dashboard to configure countries and options.

 ---

 ## Usage

-1. Navigate to **Settings → IP & Country Blocker** in your WordPress dashboard.
+1. Navigate to the **IP & Country Blocker** menu in your WordPress dashboard.
 2. Select the countries you want to block or allow.
 3. Save your settings — the plugin will start restricting access based on the selected countries.